 All services charge a variety of fees that you pay on top of the item's price and shipping to another domestic location in Japan.

 It usually comes down to paying a commission and maybe other fees such as a bank fee and a transaction fee on top of that.
+Sometimes, you pay fees to the seller of the auction as well if that is listed in the auction.

 It pays to compare fees on multiple sites to make sure you are not paying more than you have to.
 These sites offer English pages and provide you with information about the fees that they charge.